Angus G. Wynne: Great Southwest Departure

 In July 1970, Angus G. Wynne, Jr. was promoted to president and chief executive officer, from the role of a chairman.
 Later that month Great Southwest Corp.'s parent company Penn Central Transportation Company applied to reorganize the company under bankruptcy laws.
 This resulted in Great Southwest having money difficulties because certain credit facilities have been terminated or suspended, and because other cash-producing operations were forced to cease temporarily.

 In October 1970 Penn Central selected Victor Palmieri as Wynne's successor as president and chief executive officer.
 At the same time, Angus G. Wynne, Sr. and five other directors resigned from the Board of directors.
 A new board was established with Wynne, Jr., Palmieri, among others.

 Wynne, Jr. along with three other executives were deposed from their positions with Great Southwest Corp.
 In November 1970 the company filed a suit in the Orange County, California Superior Court alleging the employees were overcompensated.
 It was claimed Wynne had been over paid by $3 million as part of a "cash incentive program."
 According to the suit, the contract establishing the incentive program wasn't valid.
 Wynne, Jr. was also accused of being too aggressive and expansionistic at a time when the company was suffering from liquidity problems.
 Wynne, Jr. and the other officers countersued the company alleging they were rightfully owed the money they were given.

 In November 1972, Great Southwest and Wynne, Jr. settled for $208,000.

 Failing health, and death

 In 1973, at the age of 59, Wynne suffered from a major stroke, and never fully recovered.

-Angus died on March 19, 1979, of a heart attack.
-He was laid to rest at Grove Hill Memorial Park in Dallas, Texas.
+Angus died on March 19, 1979.

 Personal life

 While attending the University of Texas, Wynne dated Caroline Brownlee.

 Angus married Joanne Estelle Wynne on February 26, 1941.
-Their marriage produced four children including, son Angus III (born December 25, 1943), son David (born March 15, 1946), daughter Mary (born August 31, 1948), and son Shannon (born December 2, 1951).
+Their marriage produced four children including son Shannon.

 In November 1949, Angus and Joanne attended the Neiman Marcus annual Jamboree at the Dallas Athletic Club.

 In April 1964, Wynne was the guest of honor at the 55th annual dinner dance of the Texas Club of New York.

 Wynne and Joanne divorced on June 9, 1978.

-Wynne married his second wife Margaret, and gained two step-daughters Bonnie and Michelle O'Rourke.
+Wynne married his second wife Margaret.